beatlabs/gradle-localization-plugin/README.md

-# gradle-localization-plugin
+## gradle-localization-plugin
-Gradle plugin for automation regarding strings download in Android apps
+Gradle plugin for automation regarding string downloading in Android apps

-# Instructions
+## Instructions

 - Get the jar (or build it by running `gradlew clean build jar`)
-- Place it in the `{project_dir/libs/}` fodler
+- Place it in the `{project_dir/libs/}` folder
 - Add this in the project's `build.gradle`
 ```
 buildScript {